vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 jitvāndhrādhipatim. sahasragaṇitatredhāks.aradvāraṇam. ,

-vyāvalganniyutātisam. khyaturagān bhaṅktvā raṇe s¯ulikān |
+vyāvalganniyutātisam. khyaturagān bhaṅktvā raṇe sūlikān |

 kr.tvā cāyatim(o)citasthalabhuvo gaud. ān samudrāśrayān,

 adhyāsis.t.a nataks.itīśacaraṇah. sim. hāsanam. yo jitī k 13 k

-[¯Iśanavarman] ¯ is victorious, he who has ascended the lion throne, his feet bowed to by the rulers of the earth, after having vanquished the sovereign of Andhra of whom the elephants, counted by the thousands, were passing triple fluid (scil., temple-must secretion, urine and faeces, due to excitement), after having routed in battle the S¯u likas and their galloping arrays of innumerable horses, and after having made the Gauḍas, driven from their territory by (his) might, take refuge at the ocean.
+[Īśanavarman] ¯ is victorious, he who has ascended the lion throne, his feet bowed to by the rulers of the earth, after having vanquished the sovereign of Andhra of whom the elephants, counted by the thousands, were passing triple fluid (scil., temple-must secretion, urine and faeces, due to excitement), after having routed in battle the Sū likas and their galloping arrays of innumerable horses, and after having made the Gauḍas, driven from their territory by (his) might, take refuge at the ocean.
 (13)

 27 Sircar 1964, 130 is right when he notes that, ‘The word dhārā commonly means khaḍgāder niśitamukham (Medinīkos.a), so that the passage dhārāmārgavinirgatāgnikaṇikā means “the sparks issuing from the passage of the [hero’s] sword” and has nothing to do with the city of Dhārā.’
 However, the use of the word mārga in this interpretation remains problematic.
 For dhārā in the sense of ‘rim of an (iron) wheel’ see Raghuvam. śa 13.15.

 28 Sircar 1964, 128 conjectures that it was an unknown enemy, other than the Lord of Andhra, who fled to the Raivataka hill.
 The hill has not satisfactorily been identified.
 To go by its name it may have been a hill along the Revā (= Narmadā) River.
 A hill of this name is mentioned in the Junāgaḍh Rock Inscription of Skandagupta.
 Fleet identifies this Raivataka with the hill ‘opposite to Urjayat or Girnˆar’ in Kathiawar, ˆ Gujarat ( CII III (1888), 64 n.
 1).

-29 This seems to refer to an expedition to the northwest, possibly corresponding with the S¯ulikas mentioned in the Haraha Inscription (see above, n.
+29 This seems to refer to an expedition to the northwest, possibly corresponding with the Sūlikas mentioned in the Haraha Inscription (see above, n.
 26 on p.
 388).